^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Immunotherapy of cancer and its use in combination with radical methods of treatment of cancer patients helps improve the effectiveness of treatment, prevention of relapses and metastases.
+Cancer immunotherapy and its use in combination with radical methods of treating cancer patients helps improve the effectiveness of treatment, prevent relapses and metastases.

-In recent years, immunotherapy for cancer has been intensively developing, which is one of the most promising areas in oncology.
-This - the treatment of tumors with the help of various biologically active substances - includes the use of monoclonal antibodies, antitumor vaccines, cytokines, activated lymphocytes, etc.
+In recent years, cancer immunotherapy has been rapidly developing, which is one of the most promising areas in oncology.
+This is the treatment of tumors using various biologically active substances - it includes the use of monoclonal antibodies, antitumor vaccines, cytokines, activated lymphocytes, etc.

-Immunotherapy of cancer activates cellular antitumor immunity.
-The main role in the antitumor protection of the body is played by a certain group of lymphocytes called natural killers (killers).
+Cancer immunotherapy activates cellular antitumor immunity.
+The main role in the body's antitumor defense is played by a certain group of lymphocytes called natural killers.

 Adoptive immunotherapy for cancer